opencpn-manuals/wxwidgets-observable/mainpage.md

 to return a unique, stable key.

 Stated otherwise, the key used when invoking Listen() should be the same as when doing Notify().
-Examples includes:
+Examples in current code:

 * The event variable described above uses an auto generated random key, this works since both sides knows about the same event variable.